chutetearer/Getting-and-Cleaning-Data/README.md

 ### Getting-and-Cleaning-Data

-Here will come the script documentation as the codebook for the data:
+Here will come the script documentation as well as the codebook for the data:

 - codebook
-- my_script.R
+- run_analysis.R